-CCCC does not accept juveniles or family detainees.
-This was confirmed in the PAQ and with interviews conducted with the Warden, PSA Compliance Manager, and personal observations while on-site.
+WCDC does not accept juveniles or family detainees.
+This was confirmed in the PAQ, during interviews conducted with the Warden, PSA Compliance Manager, and personal observations by the Auditor while on-site.

 §115.15 - Limits to cross-gender viewing and searches.